Sheffield DocFest: History

 Gil oversaw the curation of the 2020 Festival which was due to take place in June of that year, but was cancelled in its original form due to the COVID-19 pandemic.
 Some of the film programme moved to online screenings with the Festival's pitching forums, the MeetMarket and Alternate Realities Talent Market, also taking place online.
 The Festival also committed to hosting a series of Autumn film screenings and community engagement activities in Sheffield, when cinemas reopened in late 2020.

 In 2020, the Festival appointed Alex Cooke as Chair of the Board of Trustees.
 Cooke is CEO & Executive Producer and one of the co-founders of Renegade Pictures.
 From 1997 to 2001 she was the Festival Programmer for Sheffield DocFest, programming films and masterclasses.

 Despite the pressures of programming during a pandemic, the Festival returned to cinemas for its 28th edition in June 2021.
 Then in August 2021, it was announced that, following two years as Festival Director, Cíntia Gil had stepped down.
 Director of Partnerships Sylvia Bednarz acted as Interim Managing Director as the Festival moved towards planning for the 2022 edition.

 Later in 2021 the Festival appointed Clare Stewart, former director of Sydney Film Festival (2007–2011) and BFI London Film Festival (2012–2018), as Interim CEO.
 Stewart joined to steer the 2022 Festival and work alongside the Board of Trustees to develop 'a new, long-term strategy for the Festival', which included the introduction of a new joint-leadership model, developing the roles of Managing and Creative Director to lead the Festival.
 Under Stewart's leadership, the Festival appointed Raul Niño Zambrano, previously Senior Film Programmer of IDFA, as Head of Film Programmes and the Festival celebrated a predominantly in-person edition following the pandemic.
 After the 2022 Festival, Zambrano was promoted to Acting Creative Director, as the Festival began its search for a Managing Director.

 Following Stewart's term as Interim CEO, the Festival appointed Annabel Grundy, formerly of BFI, as Managing Director to work alongside Zambrano under the joint-leadership model developed by Stewart.
 In the weeks before the 2023 Festival, in which the organisation celebrated its 30th edition, Zambrano was promoted to the permanent role of Creative Director "following a successful year as Acting Creative Director".
+In February 2024, DocFest announced Mimi Poskitt as DocFest's new Managing Director.

 List of festivals

 2025

-The 32nd Sheffield DocFest will take place between 18-23 June 2025.
-The Film programme will comprise 116 films (82 features and 34 shorts) selected from over 2753 entries.
-The lineup features 51 world premieres, 16 international premieres, eight European premieres, and 39 UK premieres from 68 countries.
+The 32nd Sheffield DocFest took place between 18-23 June 2025.
+The Film programme comprised 116 films (82 features and 34 shorts) selected from over 2753 entries.
+The lineup featured 51 world premieres, 16 international premieres, eight European premieres, and 39 UK premieres from 68 countries.
 The latest productions joining the line up include the World Premieres of Live Aid at 40 – When Rock’N’Roll Took on the World and Trade Secret, a gripping expose of the polar bear fur trade.